M3wP/Monopoly/C64/readme.md

 system configuration in the first-time initialisation.
 * SFX often get lost and "music" breaks up because of the limited number of channels (two) available to play sounds on.
 The third voice is used for random number generation.
-Better performance may be achieved when I update to version 2.74 of the GoatTracker driver?
 Even though it is a more comfortable pace, using the stepping (not jumping) mode is worse for the sound.
 You can play very fast in the jumping mode and cause some interesting squeaks too.
+There are other sound oddities which I am trying to address.
 * The audio driver and IRQ handler is expecting a PAL machine.
 You will get strange results on an NTSC one, I expect.
 I may release an NTSC/PAL-N version in the future.